alexandrualexan-wq/OrderProcessingService/README.md

 The architecture consists of three microservices communicating indirectly through a Dapr pub/sub message broker (Redis for local development).
 This decoupled design is resilient, scalable, and extensible.

+**Note on Production Environments**: For a production environment, it is recommended to replace the in-memory databases with a managed, persistent database service like Azure SQL Database or Azure Cosmos DB.
+Similarly, the Redis instance should be replaced with a managed service like Azure Cache for Redis.

 ![High-Level Architecture](docs/highLevelArhitecture.png)

 ```mermaid